c1ndygao/cindygao.com/heroes.md

 <h4>Michael Chang 张德培, athlete</h4>

-<p style="width:250px;">Chang, at 17 years and 110 days, became the youngest male athlete to have ever won a Grand Slam at the 1989 French Open.
+<p>Chang, at 17 years and 110 days, became the youngest male athlete to have ever won a Grand Slam at the 1989 French Open.
 He was the youngest athlete to have won a Grand Slam until Maria Sharapova won Wimbledon in 2004 at the age of 17 years 75 days.</p>

 </div>